 In 1990, as part of a State fiscal reform program, legislation was enacted creating LGAC, a public benefit corporation empowered to issue long-term obligations to fund certain payments to local governments that had been traditionally funded through the State's annual issuance of general obligation TRANs that mature in the same State fiscal year that they are issued ("seasonal borrowing").
 The legislation also dedicated revenues equal to one cent of the State's four cent sales and use tax to pay debt service on these bonds.
 As of July 1995, LGAC had issued State-supported bonds and notes to provide net proceeds of \$4.7 billion, completing the program.
-The issuance of these long-term obligations is amortized over a period of no more than 30 years from the dates of their original issuance, with the final debt service payment on April 1, 2025.
-As of March 31, 2019, approximately \$1.2 billion of LGAC bonds were outstanding.
+The issuance of these long-term obligations is amortized over a period of no more than 30 years from the dates of their original issuance.
+In FY 2020, the State refunded \$569 million of LGAC bonds into the Sales Tax Revenue Bond Program.
+Due to the refunding, LGAC bonds are now expected to be fully retired by April 2021.
+As of March 31, 2020, approximately \$253 million of LGAC bonds were outstanding (excluding Sales Tax Revenue Bonds).